 That looks strange doesn’t it?
 In the book The Power by Rhonda Byrnes of The Secret fame, she talks a lot about the topic of “love”.
 In her opinion, everything you do that’s positive is based on love; not romantic love necessarily but love in general.

 If you think about it she’s absolutely right.
 Why do you do the things you enjoy?
 Why do you crave certain foods, like certain types of movies, hang out in certain places more than others, talk to specific people more than other people?
 All those things make you feel good right?
 Why do you feel good?
 Because you love doing them.

 If you love what you do, your personality will always show.
 If you’re doing something only because it might help you get something that you haven’t fully defined as success, you probably don’t love it or even like it a little bit.

 Nothing says you have to by the way.
 Mike Rowe tells the story of a guy who does this nasty little job with hogs that no one else likes to do, which has made him a rich man.
 It wasn’t ever his wish, he hates it a lot, but he likes the money, which allows him to do other things such as travel all around the world.

 You’re thinking “where’s the love there”?
 The love is in being rich, being able to travel, being able to buy things he likes.
 He’s willing to sacrifice some things for his business to help fund the other parts of his life.

-That works for him because what he’s doing is pretty much a solitary thing though; blogging isn’t a solitary thing.
+That works for him because what he’s doing is pretty much a solitary thing; blogging is and isn’t a solitary thing.
 If you don’t love blogging it will show, and people will stay away.
 Then what will you do, other than probably quit?
 If you write about what you know and love, who you know and love, where you know and love, your personality will flow and people will love it.
-Either that or think you’re weird, and trust me, many people love weird also.
+Either that or think you’re weird; trust me, many people love weird also.